OpenSaMD/OpenSaMD/src/documents/drafts/sop-document-record-control.md

 #### 6. Archiving of Documents

 Documents get archived if they become obsolete or a newer released version becomes available.
-For that, the Process Owner removes the "-a" suffix, moves the document to the "archive" folder and assignes a respective archiving date following the general considerations for document naming in this SOP.
-We observe retention periods as outlined in this SOP and delete documents as soon as the retention period expired.
+For that, the `Process Owner` moves the document to the `archive` folder and assigns a respective archiving date following the general considerations for document naming in this SOP.
+We observe retention periods as outlined in this SOP.

 | Participants  |
 | ------------- |